 The involvement of managers in successful training is so important that Tribal Habits has several built-in features in this area.

 - Manager notifications.
-First, each staff member in Tribal Habits can have a designated manager.
+First, each employee in Tribal Habits can have a designated manager.
 Within each topic, manager notifications can then be enabled which participants hit certain milestones.
 This automates the involvement of managers, as required, in the learning process.
 Managers can be notified when they need to have a 1:1 meeting with their staff member as part of the topic.
 They can be notified to review or observe new skills or materials.
-They can also be notified when their staff start or finish topics, including summary information on their staff member’s outcomes from the training.
+They can also be notified when their employees start or finish topics, including summary information on their staff member’s outcomes from the training.
+Reminder notifications can also be escalated to managers when their employees are significantly overdue in their training completion.

 - Manager training.
-Our topic Marketplace includes ready-made training for managers on how to manage training in their teams.
+Our Development library includes ready-made training for managers on how to manage training in their teams.
 This topic, available to all firms using Tribal Habits, can help your managers understand their role in the process and overcome bad habits.
 It includes automatic polling of managers on their concerns with training at your firm and where they feel they need additional help.